tristan852/kite/README.md

 ## 📊 Empty-Board Benchmark

 > **Note:** This benchmark is no longer relevant for the development of this solver.
-Instead, the benchmark created by Pascal Pons (see below) is now used.
+Instead, the [benchmark created by Pascal Pons](#-pascal-pons-benchmark) is now used.

 The empty Connect Four board is considered the most challenging position to solve, as it represents the root of the entire game tree.
 Successfully evaluating this state is a significant achievement and serves as an excellent benchmark for testing the performance of a Connect Four solver.